 Extension of the menu of spaces and provision of an alternative workplace environment for staff and visitors.

 A flexible multifunctional space for staff cafe, informal meetings, town hall, events, interactive exhibitions.

-Covering the courtyard is an opportunity that will generate a unique type of space for collaboration, interaction and events.
-It will turn an unused space into a lively environment acting as a flexible breakout point and as the heart of the building.
+Covering the courtyard was an opportunity that generated a unique type of space for collaboration, interaction and events.
+It turned an unused space into a lively environment acting as a flexible breakout point and as the heart of the building.

-The new Ground floor arrangement will introduce a sense of a journey by arriving at reception and welcoming staff and visitors in the new open plan atrium space.
-From there spaces such as the Well being multipurpose room - that will be used for events such as yoga classes, and the staff cafe & restaurant are easily accessed, and visible from the point of arriving at reception.
-Also the new staircase will provide quick and direct access to the refresh & collaboration hub on First Floor from where staff can reach their workspace.
+The new Ground floor arrangement introduced a sense of a journey by arriving at reception and welcoming staff and visitors in the new open plan atrium space.
+From there spaces such as the Wellbeing multipurpose room - used for events such as yoga classes, and the staff cafe & restaurant are easily accessed, and visible from the point of arriving at reception.
+Also the new staircase provided quick and direct access to the refresh & collaboration hub on First Floor from where staff could reach their workspace.

-The refurbishment of Michael Faraday House will be carried out in phases, with the building remaining occupied and without a major decant away from the site.
+The refurbishment of Michael Faraday House was carried out in phases, with the building remaining occupied and without a major decant away from the site.